EU faces moment of truth at midnight on Sunday

 But others from the current crop, such as Danish EU commissioner Margrethe Vestager, Dutch EU commissioner Frans Timmermans, German MEP Manfred Weber, and Belgian MEP Guy Verhoftsdat are staying in the race for new EU posts.

-Others again, such as French president Emmanuel Macron, Polish EU Council president Donald Tusk, and Spanish prime minister Pedro Sanchez are likely to continue to play big roles in European affairs, but on the domestic political front.
+Others again, such as French president Emmanuel Macron, Polish EU Council president Donald Tusk, Dutch prime minister Mark Rutte, and Spanish prime minister Pedro Sanchez are likely to continue to play big roles in European affairs, but on the domestic political front.

 It is hard to say what they will have to deal with in terms of new twists and turns in the biggest challenges for EU policy in the years to come.